Signature scents, music, mannequins wearing the latest styles…

-With the rise of on-demand logistics, it’s never been easier to optimize for a speedy delivery.
+With the rise of on-demand logistics, it’s never been easier to optimise for a speedy delivery.

 Major shipping carriers, including USPS, UPS, and FedEx offer different levels of services based on your needs, from affordable ground shipping to expedited shipping via air.
 With that said, paying for premium shipping to meet customer expectations isn’t your only option.

-Along with establishing strong carrier partnerships, a third-party logistics (3PL) provider operates multiple fulfillment centers in different regions and major cities across the globe (not to mention they negotiate discounted shipping rates with carriers).
+Along with establishing strong carrier partnerships, a third-party logistics (3PL) provider operates multiple fulfilment centres in different regions and major cities across the globe (not to mention they negotiate discounted shipping rates with carriers).

 A 3PL’s distribution model allows merchants to allocate inventory in different locations based on where there is the most demand.
-Once you connect your online store to the 3PL’s software, orders are automatically routed to the nearest fulfillment center.
+Once you connect your online store to the 3PL’s software, orders are automatically routed to the nearest fulfilment centre.

 A 3PL partner enables an ecommerce business to provide fast, efficient delivery for all customers, no matter where they live, at an affordable price that doesn’t cut into profit margins.